 Hey sis!
-Thanks for participating in this series, I'm so excited for this dialogue!
+Thanks for participating in this series.
+I'm so excited about this dialogue!
 To start, please introduce yourself.

 Hi there!
 I’m Briona, a 22-year-old travel and food blogger from Baltimore, Maryland, USA.

 Right now I'm home finishing up the last month of my Bachelor’s degree in communication.
-I am black (being of African descent though I am not 100% where from) and a sprinkle Filipina.
+I am Black/African-American and a sprinkle Filipina.

 So, to get a better idea of who you are, can you tell me when you decide to do your first trip?
-What were your motivations to travel, and at that point did you have any hesitations being a woman of color?
+What were your motivations to travel, and at that point did you have any hesitations about being a Black woman?

 Before my time in London, I didn’t really have much motivation to travel.
 I guess I just never saw anyone like me traveling.

-None of my close friends or family have ever really been world travelers—we often took family vacations within the states, but that was as far as my travel experiences has gone.
+None of my close friends or family have ever really been world travelers—we often took family vacations within the states, but that was as far as my travel experiences have gone.

-What are the hardest things about traveling as a woman of color?
-What things do you have to deal with as a woman of color that others might not have to?
+What are the hardest things about traveling as a Black woman?
+What things do you have to deal with as a Black woman that other visually non-Black travelers might not have to?